Quantum computing: Measurement-based quantum computing

 A measurement-based quantum computer decomposes computation into a sequence of Bell state measurements and single-qubit quantum gates applied to a highly entangled initial state (a cluster state), using a technique called quantum gate teleportation.

 Adiabatic quantum computing

 An adiabatic quantum computer, based on quantum annealing, decomposes computation into a slow continuous transformation of an initial Hamiltonian into a final Hamiltonian, whose ground states contain the solution.

+Neuromorphic quantum computing

+Neuromorphic quantum computing (abbreviated 'n.quantum computing') is an unconventional process of computing that uses neuromorphic computing to perform quantum operations.
+It was suggested that quantum algorithms, which are algorithms that run on a realistic model of quantum computation, can be computed equally efficiently with neuromorphic quantum computing.
+Both traditional quantum computing and neuromorphic quantum computing are physics-based unconventional computing approaches to computations and do not follow the von Neumann architecture.
+They both construct a system (a circuit) that represents the physical problem at hand and then leverage their respective physics properties of the system to seek the "minimum".
+Neuromorphic quantum computing and quantum computing share similar physical properties during computation.

 Topological quantum computing

 A topological quantum computer decomposes computation into the braiding of anyons in a 2D lattice.

 Quantum Turing machine

-The quantum Turing machine is theoretically important but the physical implementation of this model is not feasible.
+A quantum Turing machine is the quantum analog of a Turing machine.
 All of these models of computation—quantum circuits, one-way quantum computation, adiabatic quantum computation, and topological quantum computation—have been shown to be equivalent to the quantum Turing machine; given a perfect implementation of one such quantum computer, it can simulate all the others with no more than polynomial overhead.
 This equivalence need not hold for practical quantum computers, since the overhead of simulation may be too large to be practical.